Jamcdonald120/Titancraft-Above-Wiki/structures.md

 ![Kovak's Workshop](Structures/Kovak.png)

 On the edge of the map you'll find a small island with a tiny workshop.
 From time to time a zombie villager will spawn here.
 Bring a potion and a nice Golden Apple as a snack.
 In no time you'll meet [Kovak](bosses.md#kovak) and earn yourself the [An Apple a Day](advancements.md#an-apple-a-day) advancement.
-He is able to change your gear to any type of material you want for the small price one Titanshard.
+He is able to change your gear to any type of material you want for the small price one Titanshard and a full block of said material.

 ## The Labyrinth

 ![The Labyrinth](Structures/Pyramid.png)

 One of the larger structures will be the Desert Temple.
 Inside this tomb you'll find yourself stuck in a massive labyrinth filled with boobytraps and ofcourse some amazing loot. making it out alive for the first time will earn you the [Escape Alive](advancements.md#escape-alive) advancement.
-If you want to feel like Indiana Jones this is defintily the place to go.
+If you want to feel like Indiana Jones this is definitively the place to go.

 ## The Mansion